 Performance and Speed

-- Throughput: Check the advertised speeds (e.g., AC1200, AX3000).
-Higher numbers generally indicate faster potential speeds.
-Remember that the extender’s speed will always be limited by your main router and internet service.
+- Throughput: Check advertised speeds (e.g., AC1200, AX3000); higher numbers generally indicate faster potential speeds.
+The extender’s speed will always be limited by your main router and internet service.

 - Ethernet Ports: Many extenders include Gigabit Ethernet ports, which are excellent for connecting wired devices like gaming consoles, smart TVs, or PCs, providing a stable, high-speed connection.